thinkC/react-groceries-app/README.md

 In _AddGrocery_ component, we go ahead and import _React_, _GroceryConsumer_, _DatePicker_ (we installed this as a dependancy before).

-We then create _AddGrocery_ class componet and export it.
+We then create _AddGrocery_ class component and export it.
 Next we create a state object with _name_, _image_, _category_, _expiration_ and _qty_.
 After, this we create functions that will handle the state changes for each state properties.
-Afer the render method we return _div_ container with the _AddGrocery_ form.
+After the render method we return _div_ container with the _AddGrocery_ form.

 Notice we are using the _GroceryConsumer_ so that we have access to the _addGrocery_ method, also note the use of the _Datepicker_ for the date calendar.
 Next we look at the EditGrocery component.